 This probably isn’t news to anyone, but stress is also a major sleep disrupter.
 The times when we were planning moves or dealing with major decisions or worries were by far some of the worst nights of sleep I ever had.
 When I would wake up at night, my brain would just spin endlessly about all of the things I needed to do and decisions I needed to make, and I found it impossible to go back to sleep.

 Having wine or another alcoholic beverage at night can help you to fall asleep, but as we age it can also majorly disrupt our sleep.
 I definitely notice that I sleep more poorly if I have alcohol too close to bedtime.
-I’ve also noticed that red wine is the worst sleep-wrecker for me, which is a bummer because it’s SO GOOD. 🙁 This article gives more detail about alcohol and its affect on sleep.
+I’ve also noticed that red wine is the worst sleep-wrecker for me, which is a bummer because it’s SO GOOD.
+(Read more about alcohol and its effect on sleep).

 Pinpointing the factors most likely to ruin my sleep was a huge step in the right direction, but there were other, smaller things that affected me as well.
 So I created this list, or “recipe,” of the things I do in order to have a good night’s sleep.
 This is by far the most complicated recipe I’ll ever share on this blog!
 I don’t do all of these things every day, but when I’m desperate for a good night’s sleep, I know that following these rules will help me get one.
 Note: Some of the links below are affiliate links via Amazon.com.
 I’ve only linked to the products I actually own and use.

 1) Track Your Cycle